Ohio begins preparations to execute killer of man met in bar | New Country 923

-COLUMBUS, Ohio (AP) — Ohio planned Tuesday to move a condemned killer to the state death house as it begins preparations for its first execution in several months.
+COLUMBUS, Ohio (AP) — Ohio moved a condemned killer to the state death house Tuesday as officials began preparations for the state’s first execution in several months.

 Inmate Robert Van Hook was sentenced to die for fatally strangling and stabbing David Self after picking him up in a bar in Cincinnati in 1985.
 Van Hook, 58, has no remaining appeals, and Republican Gov. John Kasich rejected his request for clemency without comment.